 604 S. Gay Street,

-14 people favorited this theater
+17 people favorited this theater

-Opened October 1, 1928, the Tennessee was designed by Chicago-based architects Graven & Mayger, who designed the nearly 2000-seat theater for the Publix chain in a spectacular Moorish-Spanish style.
-It was the grandest theater ever built in Knoxville.
-The Tennessee featured terrazzo marble from Italy, Czech crystal chandeliers, handwoven carpeting and draperies, and museum quality artwork displayed all over the theater.
+Opened September 30, 1928 with Clara Bow in “The Fleet’s In” accompanied by Jean Wilson at the mighty Wurlitzer, plus a stage show “Joy Bells”.
+The Tennessee Theatre was designed by Chicago-based architects Graven & Mayger, who designed the nearly 2,000-seat theatre for the Publix chain in a spectacular Moorish-Spanish style.
+It was the grandest theatre ever built in Knoxville.
+The Tennessee Theatre featured terrazzo marble from Italy, Czech crystal chandeliers, handwoven carpeting and draperies, and museum quality artwork displayed all over the theatre.

 The lobby was designed to resemble a Moorish palace, with inlaid tiles on the walls and gold gilt on the marble capitals.
 The auditorium itself with its vast stage and Wurlitzer organ, velvet seats, and frescoed ceilings, was designed to resemble a royal palace of Granada.
-The first movie shown at the Tennessee was Clara Bow’s “The Fleet’s In”, accompanied by the Mighty Wurlitzer and a live stage show featuring chorus girls and comic acts.
-The Tennessee became one of the earliest Knoxville palaces to be air-conditioned, and became a haven for people walking down Gay Street in the summer heat.
+The Tennessee Theatre became one of the earliest Knoxville palaces to be air-conditioned, and became a haven for people walking down Gay Street in the summer heat.

-On June 1, 2003, the Tennessee closed to undergo a $23.5 restoration, and was reopened in January 2005.
+On June 1, 2003, the Tennessee Theatre closed to undergo a $23.5 restoration, and was reopened in January 2005.

 Special thanks for Becky Hancock, general manager of the Tennesse Theatre, for her valuable information!

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.